nairstpi/fabzero/mdfiles/elecdesign.md

 Plot Menu Window options.
 ![Screenshot](/./img/plotmenu_sshot.png "Screenshot of Plot menu").
 - Two .svg files will be created in the same directory as that of the schema and layout.
-- Open the SVG files and by pressing shift button, select only the required trace/cut image and proceed to export as .png files to a desired directory by selecting appropriate dpi. say @2000 pixels.
+- Now open the SVG files in Inkscape and by pressing shift button, select only the required trace/cut image and proceed to export as .png files to a desired directory by selecting appropriate dpi. say @2000 pixels.
 (Please remember this dpi setting).
 - Open [fabmodules.org](http://fabmodules.org/ "fabmodules") and select the input trace file (.png) and output format as Roland Mill (.rml) and follow as below.

     - PCB traces 1/64 as the process.